Aleynikovich/iiwaTOFAS/KITTING_BOX_USAGE.md

 ```

 All frames must be taught relative to the `/basekitting` base frame with the appropriate tool attached (GimaticGripperV for Axis, GimaticIxtur for Drum/Disk).

+**Note**: Each workpiece type can have a different number of frames.
+Drums use 3 frames for more precise placement control, while Axis and Disk use 2 frames.